Tenari/non-fiction/against-materialism.md

 ### Subjective Goodness is incoherent

 The principle of subjective goodness assumes that at least one objective good exists: The pursuit of our subjective conceptions of good.
 But if it is objectively good to pursue our subjective conceptions of good, then objective moral goodness exists.

+## Further reading

+More [reading](http://www.scifiwright.com/on-materialism/) on this subject than you could ever want.